NURBS-Diff: A Differentiable Programming Module for NURBS: CAD Applications using the Module

 The differentiable programming approach explained above is designed mainly for deep learning applications.
-However, the framework can also be used for some standard CAD operations, such as curve fitting, surface fitting, and surface offsetting.
-Note that some of these operations could be performed much faster using traditional approaches optimized specifically for each application.
-However, using our NURBS layer along with gradient-descent-based optimization approaches for these CAD applications is novel and not well explored.
-Moreover, this shows the versatility of the NURBS layer in handling traditional CAD operations as constraints in a deep learning system.
+However, we can also use the framework for standard CAD operations, such as curve fitting, surface fitting, and surface offsetting.
+Note that some of these operations could be performed much faster using traditional approaches explicitly optimized for each application.
+However, using \nd{} along with gradient-descent-based optimization approaches for these CAD applications is not well explored.
+Moreover, this shows the versatility of the \nd{} module in handling traditional CAD operations as constraints in a deep learning system.

-In order to use our differentiable programming approach for CAD applications, we have to define two key elements: a loss function $\mathcal{L}$ for computing the gradients, and an optimization algorithm.
-We consider three loss functions: $\mathcal{L}_1$ loss, $\mathcal{L}_2$ loss (also called as mean squared error), and the Chamfer distance $\mathcal{L}_{CD}$. $\mathcal{L}_1$ loss can be mathematically defined as:
+To use our differentiable programming approach for CAD applications, we have to define two key elements: a loss function $\mathcal{L}$ for computing the gradients and an optimization algorithm.
+We consider four loss functions: $\mathcal{L}_1$ loss, $\mathcal{L}_2$ loss (also called as mean squared error), the Chamfer distance $\mathcal{L}_{CD}$, and the Hausdorff distance $\mathcal{L}_{HD}$.